cylab-tw/mainecoon/README.md

 * Support displaying additional DICOM annotation types including parametric maps, saliency maps, and segmentation.

 # Acknowledgement
-* To acknowledge the Mainecoon in an academic publication, please cite "release soon".
+* To acknowledge the Mainecoon in an academic publication, please cite
   - Hsu, CW., Yang, SW., Lee, YT. et al. Mainecoon: Implementing an Open-Source Web Viewer for DICOM Whole Slide Images with AI-Integrated PACS for Digital Pathology.
 J Digit Imaging.
 Inform. med.
 (2025). https://doi.org/10.1007/s10278-025-01425-6

 * Grants from the Ministry of Science and Technology Taiwan supported this project.